debetimi/hbx/economics_for_managers/mod2.md

     + Pair-wise rankings: First, rather than ask a customer her preference across 27 (or more) different products, the conjoint approach requests a comparison only across two or three offerings at any one time.
     + Infer values from rankings: Second, rather than asking a customer to fill out her dollar value for each feature-combination, in conjoint analysis we don’t even need to ask her that.
 Instead, we infer the dollar value she might assign to any product based on her rankings.

+    + When you create the matrix you assign value a wait, then u add the weight of the row and column.
+This is known as the *part-worth*

+**Parts Worth** - an implied numeric value that users attach to each feature of a product.

+When you create a product add the parts worths to get total utility.

+This means that the value selection is VERY important.

+### NYT
+When The New York Times ran a conjoint analysis to design their online paywall, they discovered the preference for the "iPad only" version was strong enough that it would draw a lot of readers away from the “print only" version.
+In other words, an iPad-only offering had the potential to cannibalize print subscription readers.
+That led to a major decision—one that ultimately impacted the success of the paywall—to bundle a digital subscription with the print subscription.
+Anyone who bought a print subscription would get digital access for free.

+### 2.3.3 Applications of Conjoint Analysis

+Segmenting Customers - You can plot preference vs preferences on a chart.

+### Summary of Conjoint Analysis
++ It helps you focus on the features that consumers want and focus how you make tradeoffs in product.

+## 2.4 Strategies for Increasing Demand

+### 2.4.1 Strategy 1: Advertising

+You can run ads that highlight the characteristics that were most popular in the conjoint analysis.

+100's of Billions are spent on ads every year for

+    + Brand Building
+    + Increasing Awareness
+    + Product Information
+    + Brainwashing

+Advertising shifts the demand curve out

+    + At a giving price, customers should be willing to buy more items than before because now they have more informatin